NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-05-Are there two sets of Ten Commandments.md

 *   The commandment to not let the passive meal remain until morning is from Exodus 12:10
 *   Both commands to give the best and to not boil a goat in its mother's milk come from Exodus 23:19.

 So every command except two is a direct repetition of some of the commandments found between Exodus 20-23\.
 The exceptions are about redeeming firstborns and not leaving the Passover meal overnight, which hails back to the day of the Passover and exodus out of Egypt.

-So in essence these are samples of earlier covenant laws that God has established with the Israelites.
+So in essence this list contain samples of earlier covenant laws that God has established with the Israelites.
 It is kind of like a recap, like God is saying "Previously on God's establishing a covenant with the Israelites..." and lists some highlights.
 It is a summary, not a separate set of Ten Commandments.